 Question

 To question requires the courage to know what you want.
-And that takes some previous experience and practical knowledge.
-If ropes are involved, you should be able to wrap the upper and lower body, creating something stable that can take the weight and attaching new ties to existing structures for partly lifting the body.
-You should also have experience with how your body and mind react in vulnerable and intimate situations and how to communicate your boundaries.
-It’s beneficial if you also have an idea about the fantasies and desires that lead you to these explorations.
+And that takes some practical knowledge.
+You are expected to have experience with how your body and mind react in vulnerable and intimate situations and how to communicate your boundaries.
+You also have an idea about the fantasies and desires that lead you to these explorations.
 You will probably also be introduced to new niche techniques and be given both practical training and time to play.
 The goal is to provide you with a journey where you can surprise yourself and hopefully question both your beliefs and my teachings on the subject.

 Ⅲ